-It’s a great place to spend at least a few hours or longer if you wish, as you can relax in the gardens and make use of the restaurant or one of two cafes.
+It’s a great place to spend at least a few hours or longer if you wish, as you can relax in the gardens and use the restaurant or one of two cafes.

-Practicalities: Entry is always free, and usually admission is 10am-5:30pm with longer Saturday opening but check getty.edu for details.
+Practicalities: Entry is always free, and usually admission is 10 am-5:30 pm with a more extended Saturday opening but check getty.edu for details.

-Parking is up to $20 dependent on day and time, but the center is accessible by ride sharing companies and taxis (just note that the only entrance is on the intersection of Sepulveda Boulevard with Getty Center Drive).
+Parking is up to $20, dependent on the day and time.
+Still, the center is accessible by ride-sharing companies and taxis (just note that the only entrance is at the intersection of Sepulveda Boulevard with Getty Center Drive).